StreamFab Video Downloader for Browser

 Crushing Speed Performance: While a screen recorder would make you wait nearly an hour, StreamFab finished the entire job in just 7 minutes and 26 seconds!
 Throughout the process, the speed was rock-solid at 3.8 MB/s.
 Notice that?
 This fetching mechanism practically maxed out my 33 Mbps physical bandwidth.
 This flawless data throughput shatters the lies of any fake downloader plugin.

-To prove its authenticity, I checked the underlying specs of the output file.
-The data is beautiful—this is absolutely a native source file with zero re-encoding:
+To prove its authenticity, I checked the underlying specs of the output file by MediaInfo.
+The data is beautiful and this is absolutely a native source file with zero re-encoding:

 For users who love one-click solutions, spending an extra minute during your first setup to get a flawless 1.5GB native file in 7 minutes is completely worth it.
 Here is how to do it (Note: Windows environment only):